Generalized Bayesian Additive Regression Trees: Theory and Software: Discussion

 \section{Discussion}

 In this paper we have examined a general framework for Bayesian Additive Regression Tree Models that encapsulates various conventional BART models adapted to a wide range of regression and classification tasks.
-We demonstrated that these models have a near-minimax posterior concentration rate for a wide range of functions, thus corroborating the empirical success of BART and its variants, from a theoretical perspective.
-These results also build the foundation for uncertainty quantification statements for a wide variety of BART models, opening up an interesting avenue for future research.
-Among empirical implications, we have established the need for careful modeling choices such as selecting appropriate link functions.
-The theoretical results also substantiate the scope of a wider variety of distributions on approximating step-heights, that can prove advantageous for applications where the response distribution has a thicker tail.
-These theoretical findings also provide strong motivation for exploring novel application areas for flexible BART-like models.
+We demonstrated that these models have a near-minimax posterior concentration rate for step functions, coordinatewise monotone functions, and H\"{o}lder continuous functions, thus corroborating the empirical success of BART and its variants, from a theoretical perspective.
+These results also build the foundation for uncertainty quantification statements for a wide variety of BART models, opening up an interesting avenue for future research; in particular, extending the semiparametric Bernstein-von Mises theorem of \cite{rockova2020semi} to the G-BART setting would be a natural next step.